-La Jago, pictured below is a regal, unique rose with vibrant colours that range from raspberry to orange and deep pink and when first planted as a bareroot rose it had these substantial dark red prickles, but the stems are upright, so it is easy to manage.
+La Jago, pictured below is a regal, unique rose with vibrant colours that range from raspberry to orange and deep pink.
+When first planted as a bare-root rose it had these substantial dark red prickles, but the stems are upright, so it is easy to manage.

 Some rose varietals are quite thornless but not entirely; rose growers call them ‘nearly thornless.’
 I have grown these roses successfully.
 They are useful along pathways, over arches and where you and your family may be sitting or children are playing.
 Although not completely thornless, these varieties are not as harsh or prickly as other roses.